 The overall aim of the project should be relevant to the identified challenges and/or opportunities in Ukraine, linked to the thematic option that is chosen for the application.
-The project idea should also contribute to Ukraine's long-term ambition of EU-membership.
+The project idea should also contribute to Ukraine's long-term ambition of EU-membership within that thematic option.